 C20: from America (because it was discovered at Berkeley, California) + -ium

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-- A white metallic synthetic element of the actinide series; its longest-lived isotopes, Am 241 and Am 243, are used as radiation sources in research.
+- A white metallic synthetic element of the actinide series whose longest-lived isotopes, Am 241 and Am 243, are used as radiation sources for bone mineral analysis and in treating cancer.
 Atomic number 95.

 - Symbol Am A synthetic, silvery-white, radioactive metallic element of the actinide series that is produced artificially by bombarding plutonium with neutrons.
 Americium is used as a source of alpha particles for smoke detectors and gamma rays for industrial gauges.
 Its most stable isotope has a half-life of 7,950 years.
 Atomic number 95; specific gravity 11.7; valence 3, 4, 5, 6.
 See Periodic Table.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.